-The inter-IC bus (I2C bus) is being used in an increasing number of applications, including consumer appliances, communications equipment, and industrial equipment.
-In practically all cases, low voltage optocouplers are used to provide galvanic isolation in the 3.3V I2C bus interface.
-In a minimum configuration, three high speed optocouplers are used to isolate the CLK, SDA\in and SDA\out bus signals.
+The inter-IC bus (I2C bus) is being used in an increasing number of applications, including consumer appliances, communications equipment and industrial equipment.
+In practically all cases low voltage optocouplers are used to provide galvanic isolation in the 3.3V I2C bus interface.
+In a minimum configuration three high speed optocouplers are used to isolate the CLK, SDA_in and SDA_out bus signals.

-This article discusses how the parameters related to optocoupler propagation delay can affect data integrity and system reliability for applications requiring isolation of the I2C bus interface, including IEEE 802.3af-compliant power-over-Ethernet switches and the analog-to-digital conversion interface to microcontrollers.
-As examples, we are using Avago Technologies' HCPL-063L dual-channel and HCPL-060L single-channel 15 MBd 3.3 V optocouplers.
+This article discusses how the parameters related to optocoupler propagation delay can affect data integrity and system reliability for applications requiring isolating the I2C bus interface including IEEE 802.3af-compliant power-over-Ethernet switches and the analogto- digital conversion interface to microcontrollers.
+As examples we are using Agilent's HCPL-063L dual-channel and HCPL-060L single-channel 15 MBd 3.3 V optocouplers.

-I2C Bus Basics
+12C Bus Basics

 The I2C bus is a serial digital signal communication protocol developed by Philips Semiconductors.
 It requires only two wires and minimal hardware in the interface port, with interconnected devices addressed through software.
-Data speed between the master and slave devices ranges from the Standard Mode at 100 kb/s, through Fast Mode at 400 kb/s, to High Speed Mode at 3.4 Mb/s.
+Data speed between the master and slave devices ranges from the Standard Mode at 100 kb/s, through Fast Mode at 400 kb/s to High Speed Mode at 3.4 Mb/s.
 The two wires carry SDA data and SCL clocking, with every one data bit of SDA being read at each SCL clock high period.
-The data must remain stable during this period.
-The high-to-low or low-to-high state transition can only be completed when the clock signal on the SCL line is low (Figure 1).
+The data must retain stable during this period.
+The high-to-low or low-tohigh state transition can only be completed when the clock signal on the SCL line is low (Figure 1).